Isaacvf-dev/Quizzical-App/README.md

-# Scrimba - Notes App project
+# Scrimba - Quizzical App project

 This is a project of the [Quizzical app on Scrimba](https://scrimba.com/learn/frontend).
 Scrimba helps you improve your coding skills by building realistic projects.